symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

 Prerequisites
 *************

-- Finish :ref:`creating an escrow with aggregate bonded transaction guide <guide-creating-an-escrow-with-aggregate-bonded-transaction>`
+- Finish :doc:`creating an escrow with aggregate bonded transaction guide <creating-an-escrow-with-aggregate-bonded-transaction>`
 - A text editor or IDE
 - An account with XEM